Space 17: 1961 Chevrolet Corvette 283/270 4-Speed Survivor – SOLD!

 GuysWithRides.com is pleased to offer the best of both worlds with this two-owner, 20,200 original mile, Roman Red, 283 cubic inch/270 horsepower “Dual Quad” survivor now available for the revised price of $65,900 out of a private collection located in Central New Jersey.

 We rate this Corvette a strong #2 “Excellent” condition car, and a check of the Hagerty Insurance Online Valuation Tool confirms the second owner has it priced between Hagerty’s #2 “Excellent” appraisal of $89,800 and the #3 “Good” estimate of $59,800 before factoring in premiums for the original Wonderbar radio and factory hardtop.
-If you are serious about purchasing this stunning C1, you can start the conversation by calling Bert at (609) 234-2515 and if he doesn’t answer, please be sure to leave a message so that he can call you back.

 While a new style grille subtly replaced the prior’s toothed unit for 1961, the big news for the model year was the stylish new four tail lamp boat tail style rear end that would remain a Corvette design element through 1967.
 The was the first year for the four tail light design, a design element theme that has carried on continuous even through the recently launch 2020 C8.